 - To ensure consistent WSFR program administration and new program implementation; provide technical guidance and assistance to WSFR on matters such as updates to the WSFR Toolkit and FA wiki website, implementation of Director’s Orders, identification of State training needs, “trouble-shooting” existing practices and recommending solutions.

 - Identify emerging issues that may result from audits or new funding.

-- Inform other State FA Coordinators in respective region of all FAC Working Group activities.
+- Inform other State FA Coordinators of all FAC Working Group activities in the respective region.

 FAC WORKING GROUP MEMBERSHIP

-One Federal Assistance Coordinator (FAC) and one alternate from each FWS Region (except for Regions 1, 7, and 8 – where one FAC is chosen to represent all three regions).
+One Federal Assistance Coordinator (FAC) and one alternate from each FWS Region (except for Regions 1, 7, and 8 – where one FAC represents all three regions).
 It is recommended that FAC Working Group members have a working knowledge of both the biological and administrative aspects of FA programs.
-Membership will generally rotate on a three-year basis with the alternate shadowing the previous subcommittee member during their third year.
+Membership will generally rotate on a three-year basis, with the alternate shadowing the previous subcommittee member during their third year.
 Regions may adopt shorter or longer lengths of tenure if accepted by a majority of Federal Assistance Coordinators in the Region.